 - Reach out on social media or contact Muslim youth organizations for recommendations for rising stars.
 For example, MuslimARC has a list of #25Under25

 Including the Audience

-- Organize a workshop or breakout sessions that will allow the attendees to engage more with each other and the subject.
+- Organize a workshop or breakout session to allow the attendees to engage more with each other and the subject.
 Consider ways you can integrate Learner Centered Practices in your conference.

 - “Repeat all questions into the microphone before answering them if a microphone is not available to the audience” (Duke University Disability Management System, “Accessibility Guidelines for Speakers,” n.d.)

 - Encourage participants to ask questions by allotting time for a Q&A session.
 This may take rigorous timekeeping because some speakers tend to go over, which cuts into time for Q&A.